samestep/website/src/blog/random-access/index.md

 </details>

-Now all we need to do is generate some random data.
+Now we need to generate some random data.
 For the floating-point numbers we can just use a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), and for the integer indices we can just take the list of integers up to the length of our array, and [shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) it to get a random order.

 Or rather, that's what I thought at first.
-Small spoiler: further down we're going to do some experiments with arrays too big to fit in memory, and for those, Fisher–Yates turned out to be way too slow.
+Small spoiler: further down we're going to do some experiments with arrays too big to fit in memory, and for those, Fisher-Yates turned out to be way too slow.
 So instead I implemented a [two-pass shuffle](https://blog.janestreet.com/how-to-shuffle-a-big-dataset/) which first partitions the array into chunks that are about a gigabyte each.

 <details>
 <summary>Code to generate our random data.</summary>